cloudchipr/helm-charts/c8r-agent/README.md

 # Cloudchipr SaaS Platform C8R-Agent For Metrics

-## This is a Beta feature and has not been officially released yet.
+## This is a Beta feature and has not been officially released yet

 This chart deploys Cloudchipr Platform c8r-agent to your local cluster